 Malta was one of those places that was sitting high on my bucket list since we moved to Europe.
 It just seemed like such a unique place with an interesting mix of cultures and a gorgeous landscape.
 And, I have to admit, there was just something about those cute balconies.
 When I finally visited, I ended up being most surprised at how ancient Malta is, how long it has been inhabited and how many empires have conquered it.
 Hearing the Maltese speak to each other (what I assumed was them deciding where they were going to meet for some cheeselets… more on cheese later) the language sounded like a mix of Arabic and Italian.
-I most enjoyed the British influences with the iconic red phone booths, pubs and even a Marks & Spencer.
+Parts of Malta look similar to London with the iconic red phone booths, pubs and even a Marks & Spencer.
+Here’s my weekend guide to Malta to make the most out of your time.

 Named the European Capital of Culture for 2018, Valletta was the clear choice for where we wanted to base our weekend stay in Malta.
 We got settled in our Airbnb in the capitol and my favorite city in Malta.
 Valletta makes for the perfect base to explore Malta because of its easy access to ferries and the main bus terminal.